9 Home Remedies For Poison Oak Itch + When To See A Doctor

 - Try Some Witch Hazel

-Witch hazel is known to be a natural astringent and contains anti-inflammatory properties.
+Witch hazel is known to be a natural astringenti XThe property that helps draw out water from the tissues, causing them to shrink and dry up secretions. and contains anti-inflammatory properties.
 Topically applying witch hazel extracts on the affected area may help reduce the inflammation and provide momentary relief (6 7).

 - Try Applying Some Manuka Honey

 Manuka honey is a popular choice in home remedies for treating various skin conditions due to its antibacterial properties and anti-inflammatory properties.
-It is also known for alleviating the itchy symptoms of dermatitis.
+It is also known for alleviating the itchy symptoms of dermatitisi XA term that describes a common skin inflammation and irritation caused by allergy, pollutants, genetics, or skin damage. .
 Applying manuka honey to the affected area may help relieve the itching (8).